azero-as/hotg/README.md

 End with an example of getting some data out of the system or using it for a little demo

+### Running the emulator
+When having installed Xcode and Android Studio, this is how you run the project on the emulator.

+#### Xcode
+In the top left, change 'Generic iOS Device' to the preferd iOS simulator.
+Then click the 'play' button to build and run the code on the emulator.

+#### Android Studio
+In the menu bar, click the 'AVD Manager' button and start the virtual device you made in an earlier step.
+Then make sure 'main.dart' and your device is selected in the menu bar.
+Click the 'play' button to run the code on the emulator.

 ## Running the tests

 Explain how to run the automated tests for this system